California county routes in zone G: Route description

-G17 begins as a three-way intersection with G16 near Millers Ranch as Arroyo Seco Road.
+County Route G17 begins as a three-way intersection with CR G16 near Millers Ranch as Arroyo Seco Road.
 It then briefly heads northeast before turning north for several miles closely paralleling the eastern end of the Arroyo Seco until at the intersection at Fort Romie Road south of Fort Romie.
 G17 then proceeds northwest on Fort Romie Road as Arroyo Seco Road continues east to its terminus at US 101.
 Just after passing the Mission Soledad historic site, G17 turns southwest for 1000 feet before reverting northwest.
 G17 continues for another 2 miles until the intersection with Foothill Road, becoming River Road.
 As River Road, G17 continues northwest for several more miles along the Salinas River until the intersection with Gonzales River Road near Gonzales, which G17 turns southwest for 1/4 mile before reverting northwest.
 As the road nears Chualar, G17 has another intersection with Chualar River Road and heads northwest, closely following the Salinas River.
 Shortly before the interchange with State Route 68, G17 becomes a 4-lane undivided road for about 1/2 mile before reverting to a 2-lane road and becoming Reservation Road.

 As Reservation Road, G17 continues northwest along the Salinas River with occasional sharp curves until reaching a brief steep hill south of Marina and becoming a 4-lane divided road.
-G17 remains a 4-lane divided road for most of the length through Marina except between Del Monte Blvd and Beach Road.
-At Del Monte Blvd, G17 truncates back to a 2-lane city street, progressively turning north, with traffic circles until the intersection of Beach Road.
+G17 remains a 4-lane divided road for most of the length through Marina except between Del Monte Boulevard and Beach Road.
+At Del Monte Boulevard, G17 truncates back to a 2-lane city street, progressively turning north, with traffic circles until the intersection of Beach Road.
 G17 which then turns northwest for 600 feet, resuming a 4-lane road until the northern terminus at State Route 1.

+Major intersections

 G18

-This route is signed as Jolon Road and runs between U.S. Route 101 on both ends.
-Although Jolon Road runs on both ends of 101, the western terminus of G18 is near Lockwood with the intersection of G14 and runs for approximately 16.4 miles.
+County Route G18 (CR G18), known entirely as Jolon Road, is a county road in Monterey County, California, United States.
+Jolon Road itself runs between U.S. Route 101 on both ends.
+Although Jolon Road runs on both ends of 101, the western terminus of CR G18 is near Lockwood with the intersection of CR G14 and runs for approximately 16.4 miles.

+Route description

-G18 begins at the intersection of G14 (Interlake Road) and proceeds east for several miles as a continuation of Jolon Road.
-There is a junction with G19 (Nacimiento Lake Road) just a few hundred feet shy of its eastern terminus with highway 101.
+County Route G18 begins at the intersection of CR G14 (Interlake Road) and proceeds east for several miles as a continuation of Jolon Road.
+There is a junction with CR G19 (Nacimiento Lake Drive) just a few hundred feet shy of its eastern terminus with US 101.

+Major intersections

 G19

+County Route G19 (CR G19), known entirely as Nacimiento Lake Drive, is a county road in San Luis Obispo and Monterey counties in the U.S. state of California.
+It runs from Interlake Road (CR G14) near Lake Nacimiento to Jolon Road (CR G18) west of the town of Bradley.